Originally Web posted Monday, 15 April 2013.

 Note that i’m describing each type of message as seen by the sender.
 The recipient will see information in the header section of the email message window, displaying in text and icon(s) the security status of the message.
 Here’s how it looks on a received message in Mail 2 for Tiger which is both signed and encrypted:

-On newer Mail versions with the redesigned iOS-like Mail interface, you will need to Show Details before you see these icons and the accompanying textual description.
+On newer Mail versions with the redesigned iOS-like Mail interface, you may need to Show Details before you see these icons and the accompanying textual description.

 As always, first carefully go over the instructions for setting things up, both the general instructions relevant to all OSes and those for your particular OS.
 Also note that each specific OS setup page has its own Bugs and Problems section at the bottom of the page, with issues specific to that particular OS/Mail/Keychain/Certificate Assistant version.